 While these findings are significant to the extent that they recognize and account for crucial elements of the political economy, there is no acknowledgement of the role of key actors in the entire collaborative process.
 Specifically referenced here is the function of researchers and the potential for multiple individuals from multiple countries to be engaged on a single research project.
 By shifting our focus to the phenomenon of co-inventorship in patenting, we are able to relax the assumption that multiple researchers from a single country have the same effect on international partners as one researcher.
-Yet, before we can understand this fully, we must update to be less statistically significant than measures of political volatility and subjective perceptions of politics.

-existing theories of international coordination in recognition of the fact that these collaborations do not occur in a vacuum.
+Yet, before we can understand this fully, we must update existing theories of international coordination in recognition of the fact that these collaborations do not occur in a vacuum.